Kairos: working as a community

 John Richardson, Kairos president and co-founder, along with his colleagues William Lemiszki and Dwight Calhoun, with whom he has been running a successful company called Acorn Technology, have offered their generous help to support Kairos Pilgrimages’ ORP project in America, embracing enthusiastically the spiritual purpose and intention behind this mission.

-Patrizia Brown is one of the Kairos co-founders and the main link between ORP and Kairos.
+Patrizia De Libero is one of the Kairos co-founders and the main link between ORP and Kairos.
 She worked with ORP in Rome before moving to the United States to better serve the ORP project in America.

 Originally from Rome, Patrizia grew up with a strong Catholic background.
 She also lived several months in Syria, in Damascus, while her father was working at the Italian embassy.
 After graduating university in Rome she lived in Ireland and the United Kingdom, where she was involved in different activities and studies.
 She then accomplished a master’s degree in sales marketing and international business and moved back to Italy to work as a Sales Director.